How did Jesus and his disciples study the scriptures?

 Since the late 1800s, scholars have been trying to reconstruct the Triennial Cycle readings, using references from discovered manuscripts and ancient commentaries.

 We completed a three-year cycle of readings about 25 years ago.
-This year we will try a three-and-a-half year cycle, based on some work done by a Messianic Jewish group that has synthesized research by a number of scholars to produce a workable 3 1/2 year calendar of readings.
+In 2016 we began a three-and-a-half year cycle, based on some work done by a Messianic Jewish group that has synthesized research by a number of scholars to produce a workable 3 1/2 year calendar of readings.

-We will post the readings for the coming week on our website, and our members and others can register to add comments, ideas, and insights to enrich the experience.
+We will post the readings for the coming week on our website

 This will also allow us to raise questions, exchange information and, in effect, to publish our own commentary on the Torah, as well as add to it later, as we uncover more about how Jesus is revealed in the scriptures.